sguox002/leetcode/review/hash.md

     }
 ```

-### 349	Intersection of Two Arrays		Easy
+### 349	Intersection of Two Arrays		(-Easy-)
-no duplicates allowed in result.
+no duplicates allowed in result.<br/>
-use set_intersection or hand write. actually we do not need two hashtable. one is easier.
+use set_intersection or hand write. actually we do not need two hashtable. one is easier.<br/>

 ```cpp
     vector<int> intersection(vector<int>& nums1, vector<int>& nums2) {
         //use set_intersection